Common Types of Bullying That Everyone Should Know

 - Parenting Tips

-Cruel taunts, name-calling, cyber bullying, and physical bullying – these scenarios can be commonly seen around the school campus.
+Cruel taunts, name-calling, cyberbullying, and physical bullying – these scenarios can be commonly seen around the school campus.
 Bullying, be it of any kind, has become a serious problem among kids.
 According to a study, 28% of the US students in grade 6-12 have experienced bullying.

 Here, in this article, we’ll take you through different types of bullying and how you can prevent your kids from internet bullying.

-Different Types Of Bullying
+What are the Different Types Of Bullying?

 1. Physical Bullying